-- Position: I sit comfortably with a straight back, relax my tongue and jaw, and close my eyes.
+- I sit comfortably with a straight back, relax my tongue and jaw, and keep my eyes open.

-- Inhale through my nose in 3 parts while smiling.
+- I inhale through my nose in 3 parts while smiling.

 - Exhale through my mouth while audibly laughing out loud.

-- Hold my breath until the point of ‘air hunger start.’
+- Hold my breath until I gently reach the point of ‘air hunger start.’